abesto/clox-rs/NOTES.md

 # TODO

-Stuff I want to do, but postponing to see if it's covered in the book

 * Drop the VM stack after we're done interpreting a piece of code.
 In the REPL, stuff can stay there after runtime errors.

 # Challenges